Chemistry Experiments with Sodium Bicarbonate

 Making a Bubble Bomb

 Once again, to make a bubble bomb, you need to bring out your old friends, vinegar and sodium bicarbonate.
 The vinegar is the acid while the baking soda is your base.
-These two will combine together to create carbon why not visit, Ancient Reenactments dioxide.
+These two will combine together to create carbon why not visit, Candle Making Equipment dioxide.
 What you need to do is take a zip-lock bag, normally something you pack a sandwich in, and make sure there aren't any holes in it.
 Once you know that it is completely leak-proof, you can start your chemistry experiment with baking soda.

 << Previous Advanced Home-Chemistry Experiments | Back to Chemistry | Next >> Easy Home-Chemistry Experiments